kubeflow/website/content/en/docs/gke/private-clusters.md

   * This likely indicates an issue with access to private GCR.
 This could be because of:

     * DNS configurations: Check that the `DNSRecordSet` and `DNSManagedZone` CNRM resources are in a ready state.
-    * Routes - Ensure any default route to the internet has a larger value for the priority then any routes to private GCP APIs so that the private routes match first.
+    * Routes: Make sure any default route to the internet has a larger value for the priority then any routes to private GCP APIs so that the private routes match first.

         * If image pull errors show IP addresses and not the `restricted.googleapis.com` VIP, then you have